 Dental implants can support a fixed dental bridge if you have two or more consecutive missing teeth.
-The implants will act as anchor teeth on each end of the bridge.
+The dental implant supported bridge will act as anchor teeth on each end of the bridge.
 A removable bridge puts stress on the anchor teeth.
 These teeth are more likely to suffer damage, excessive wear, and tooth decay.
 Dental crowns can be used to help strengthen the anchor teeth, but that involves shaving down natural tooth structure.

-Lastly, dental implants can support a full fixed denture.
+Lastly, dental implants near you can support a full fixed denture.
 You can get the benefits of dental implants without the cost of an individual implant for every one of your missing teeth.
 A denture is fixed on a few implants in the jawbone.
-You don’t need adhesive to ensure they stay in, and you don’t have to worry about them sliding when you bite into something.
+You dont need adhesive to ensure they stay in, and you dont have to worry about them sliding when you bite into something.
 With implant-supported dentures, you get back 100% of your bite function.

 Book a Dental Implant Consult in Laurel, MD

-The dental implant process may be longer than your other option, the end result is the most natural tooth replacement available.
+The dental implant healing stages may be longer than your other option, the end result is the most natural tooth replacement available.
 Our team is here to help you through it, and we will do our best to make it as easy as possible.
-Please schedule an appointment with Laurel Smiles to begin your dental implant process.
+Please schedule an appointment with Laurel Smiles to begin your process for implants.